Q-maker/document-qmaker-specifications/FAQ/apps/Android/en/FAQ.md

 #### How to...?
 In the course of publishing .... 😉

 Questions?
 Offers?
 Need details?
-Contact us on our email: [devupdateness@gmail.com] (mailto: devupdateness@gmail.com)
+Contact us on our email: [devupdateness@gmail.com](mailto: devupdateness@gmail.com)